tnypxl/api-challenge/POST_MORTEM.md

 * In the products table, categories should really be its own table.
 The short term win is apparent, but long-term it could get hairy creating RESTful paths for categories without needless complexity.
 Categories are as much a resource as reviews or products.
 Not to mention you have more flexibility than you would on single field.
 Also, none of the products had users assigned.
 * Another perculiar thing in the products table is the missing user_id value on all the products.
 I imagine that is left empty for admin assignes to be associated.
 At least that would be my recommendation.

+### App code

+* Models were missing a ton of fields. (observed)
+* There were some small issues surrounding app server code. (resolved)

-### Manually testing the endpoints
+### Manually testing the API

 * Every endpoint had something wrong with it.
 All of them had some combination incorrect response status and bodies. (resolved)
 * Several endpoints were returning 500 status despite actually returning results. (resolved)
-* I added endpoints to some of the endpoints.
-Users should list reviews and products should list reviews. (enhancement)
+* I added endpoints for products and users to display reviews for their respective instances. (enhancement)
-* There seems to be a disparity between the fields in models and those returned their relative endpoints.
-Not sure if this is an issue or not, but I'd air on the side of carefully curating which fields to expose on an endpoint.
+* There seems to be a disparity between the fields in models and those returned respective endpoints.
+Not sure if this is intentional.
+Should someone add POST/DELETE/UPDATE endpoints, models will need to be updated according with fields and validations.
 * I felt building out the remainder of CRUD endpoints was out of scope for this project.
 But lord, it needs it.
 POST/UPDATE/DELETE endpoints are where the real fun happens.

 ### Test Framework

 Admittedly its a basic setup.
 I went with Supertest (API testing library), MochaJS (test runner), and ChaiJS (assertions).
-I really like Mocha + Chai and I've got a lot of experience in those particular libraries.
-I chose Supertest because it was simple to get started and allowed me some flexibility in terms of test runner and assertion library.
-That despite it providing its own assertion tools.
+I really like Mocha + Chai mostly due to my experience with them.
+I chose Supertest because it was simple to get started and allowed me some flexibility in test runner and assertions.
+Thats despite it providing its own assertion tools out of the box.
+I'd probably recommend something Dredd if you want to combine documentation and testing in one tool.
+But Supertest does the job for now.

 ### The Tests